qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

    :align: center

    Create a New PostGIS Connection Dialog

-The parameters required for a PostGIS connection are explained below.
-For the other database types, see their differences at :ref:`db_requirements`.

 * :guilabel:`Name`: A name for this connection.
 It can be the same as :guilabel:`Database`.
 * :guilabel:`Service`: Service parameter to be used alternatively to hostname/port